Keyboard shortcuts

 // Delete a resource by ID

-provider.delete_resource("User", &user_id, &context).await?;
+server.delete_resource("User", &user_id, &context).await?;

 // Verify deletion

-let exists = provider.resource_exists("User", &user_id, &context).await?;
+let exists = server.resource_exists("User", &user_id, &context).await?;

 println!("User still exists: {}", exists); // Should be false